Cashews, pimentos, and nutritional yeast turn ordinary hummus into a delicious vegan pimento cheese.

 Pimento cheese has the amazing ability to be two textures at the same time.
 The mayo or cream cheese base provides smoothness, but the cheese itself is not melted or blended so that its texture remains, well, lumpy.
 To give my pimento cheese-style hummus a similar texture, I decided to use silken tofu for the smoothness and blend it in two stages–once to puree the tofu and half the chickpeas and cashews and then again in just short pulses of the processor to break the remaining chickpeas and cashews into al dente bits.
 I added nutritional yeast and plenty of seasonings to give it that cheesy flavor, and then I refrigerated it for a while to allow the flavors to blend.

 And…success!
 I liked it, and it was definitely reminiscent of the pimento cheese of my youth.
 But I was worried a little when daughter E wanted to try it.
 She’s never tasted pimento cheese and generally doesn’t like it when I tinker with foods she likes, like hummus.
 She came in at the end of my photo shoot and asked to try it on one of the pieces of French bread I’d had been using in the shot.
 One piece turned into two, and then she had the idea to make a little Vine video of the disappearing hummus.
 Somehow that 6-second video took several takes to shoot, and she wound up eating every piece of French bread.
 So I would say this recipe is an unqualified kid-friendly success.

 Pimento Cheese-Style Hummus

-- 3 ounces silken tofu (1/4 package MoriNu brand)
+- 3 ounces lite firm or extra-firm silken tofu -1/4 package MoriNu brand

 - 3 tablespoons nutritional yeast